harshithareddy888/PortifolioProjects/README.md

   Scraped data from [books.toscrape.com](https://books.toscrape.com) using BeautifulSoup for practice, collecting book details for analysis.
 - **Crypto API Automation**
   Pulled real-time cryptocurrency data using a public API, automated the updates, and created visualizations to analyze price trends.

+## 🔹 Excel
+- **Full Excel Project**
+  Cleaned, analyzed, and visualized a dataset using Excel tools like Pivot Tables, formulas, and charts.
+Built a mini end-to-end data project entirely in Excel.